aws/aws-for-fluent-bit/troubleshooting/debugging.md

 * https://fluentbit.io
 ```

+*In some customer reports, we have heard that the "AWS for Fluent Bit Container Image Version" line may be printed on shutdown instead of or in addition to on startup.*

+Another option to check the version deployed is to exec into your Fluent Bit container image and check the version number inside the container.
+This can be done with `docker exec`/`kubectl exec`/[ECS Exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html).
+The AWS version is always contained in a file at the root directory `/AWS_FOR_FLUENT_BIT_VERSION`.

 In general, we recommend locking your deployments to a specific version tag.
 Rather than our `latest` or `stable` tags which are dynamic and change over time.
 This ensures that your deployments are always predictable and all tasks/pods/nodes in the deployment use the same version.
 Check our [release notes](https://github.com/aws/aws-for-fluent-bit/releases) and [latest stable version] and make a decision taking into consideration your use cases.
 * Our latest [stable version is noted in this file](https://github.com/aws/aws-for-fluent-bit/blob/mainline/AWS_FOR_FLUENT_BIT_STABLE_VERSION).
 * Our [latest stable criteria is outlined in the repo README](https://github.com/aws/aws-for-fluent-bit#using-the-stable-tag).

+### Why do I still see the old version in my logs after a deployment?

+Please read the above first: [Which version did I deploy?](#which-version-did-i-deploy).

+You may still see the old version in your logs simply because your new task definition/pod definition does not actually contain the "new" version.
+Please double check everything.
+If everything looks correct, then the following may explain what happened.

+*In some customer reports, we have heard that the "AWS for Fluent Bit Container Image Version" line may be printed on shutdown instead of or in addition to on startup.*

+Also, recall that with default deployment settings ECS will first start new task(s) (with new image) then stop old task(s) (with old image).

+Thus, the following can happen:

+1. New task was started for deployment and logged the new image version
+2. Old task was stopped and logged the old version on shutdown

+If this occurs and you see both the old and new version printed in your log group, you may have successfully deploy the new version for all new tasks.

+If you use the [AWSLogs driver](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) for log output from Fluent Bit, then the log stream name will have the Task ID as the final part of the log stream name.
+If necessary, you can correlate Task ID with your new vs old deployment.
+For each log statement in your log group that shows a print statement for the old/previous version, find the log stream name and obtain the task ID from it and then check the ECS Service events and determine when that task was deployed.
+Is the task with the old/previous version a part of your new deployment or an older one?

+Another option to check the version deployed is to exec into your Fluent Bit container image and check the version number inside the container.
+This can be done with `docker exec`/`kubectl exec`/[ECS Exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html).
+The AWS version is always contained in a file at the root directory `/AWS_FOR_FLUENT_BIT_VERSION`.

 ### How is the timestamp set for my logs?